 There is never a perfect time to redesign the closets in a home.
 No homeowner leaps to envision days on end with closet contents strewn around various rooms and piled on to spare beds.
 But when the time finally comes, your clients will welcome a wide variety of options to add closet cabinets, customize closet organizers, and choose closet systems.

 Typically, the closet is where homeowners hide their mess and store various items that may not have earned the right to take up precious closet real estate.
-Share these 8 closet trends for 2021 with your clients, and they will find they can actually love their closets.
+Share these 8 closet trends with your clients, and they will find they can actually love their closets.

 How Do You Design a New Closet?

 As a cabinet contractor, you can step beyond the basic “single shelf with hanging rod” type of closet.
 There are many affordable closet systems available today that you can help your clients customize to keep any closet space organized.

 Start with the dimensions of your closet space: length and width.
 In terms of configuration, Are the closet doors open to the front, and you reach in for hanging or folded items?
 Is there space for a small bench, stool, or built-in sitting area?
 Would it be possible to walk into the closet and have room to move around and select clothing?

 When you know the specifics of the space and how it’s used, you can recommend a closet system that suits your client’s needs and lifestyle to a “T.”

 How Do You Create More Closet Space In an Existing Closet?